ardbytes/ardbytes.github.io/_posts/2025-09-18-ddia-references.markdown

 ### Chapter 5: Replication

-When a single database node cannot handle the load, it must be scaled to multiple nodes.
+To avoid single point of failure multiple database nodes are needed.
 A single node accepts writes with multiple replicated nodes handling reads.
 When this write-accepting node fails, then one of the readers must be promoted to accept writes.
 The write-accepting node is called a leader.
 The Improving MySQL Cluster Uptime [article][ua] describes how automatic failover helped in improving relability of Uber's database cluster.

 [ch]: https://www.youtube.com/watch?v=UF9Iqmg94tk
 [ds1]: https://www.youtube.com/watch?v=oWgLjhM-6XE&list=PLrS21S1jm43igE57Ye_edwds_iL7ZOAG4